-- Within the slum that provided the insights for the research in Dhaka (29 April 2016)
+- Within the informal settlement that provided the insights for the research in Dhaka (29 April 2016)

 The panel were impressed by the strength of personal commitment animating the project and the powerful personal responses encouraged in the participants through the use of the Pot Gan theatrical mediumNCCPE Judges’ panel comment / 2016

-- Arts and Humanities Research Council’s Research in Film Awards 2017.
-Finalist for International Development Award: Mobilising Global Voices
+- Winner of the Arts and Humanities Research Council’s Research in Film Awards 2017 – International Development Award: Mobilising Global Voices (Out of 200 applications).

 - Winner of The University of Manchester Making a Difference Awards 2017 for outstanding public engagement initiative (Out of over 130 applications)